sf-wdi-29/angular_book_app/README.md

 # Angular Resource

 Built on the top of the `$http` service, Angular’s `$resource` is a service that lets you interact with RESTful backends easily. `$resource` is very similar to models in Rails.
-In this tutorial, we're going to make use of a post API that can be found here: `http://jsonplaceholder.typicode.com/posts`.
-The request syntax of the posts API follows the same pattern as the wine API that you used yesterday.
+In this tutorial, we're going to make use of a book API that can be found here: `https://super-crud.herokuapp.com/books`.
+The request syntax of the books API follows the same pattern as the wine API that you used yesterday.

 ## Installation
-1. Clone this repo and run 'bower install'
+1. Clone this repo and run `bower install`
 1. The `$resource` service doesn’t come bundled with the main Angular script.
-Run `bower install angular-resource`.
+Run `bower install --save angular-resource`.
-1. Add it to your index.html below where you link to angular:
+1. Add a link to the angular-resource module in your `index.html` (BELOW angular.js!):
 ```html
 <script src="bower_components/angular-resource/angular-resource.min.js"></script>
 ```